hputnam/Coral_CNT/Notebook/20210803_Trial2_notes.md

 On day 2 (20210804) there was a strong signal from some NanoTubes in the tissue slurry from Coral 5 (MG has data).

+MG overlaid the spectra and images (from trial 1 and corals 5 and 6 from trial 2) and found there was mostly autofluorescence not NanoTubes.

 # Next steps

+We could look at *Pocillopora* to see if the NanoTubes have entered the coral cells, since there would be less algae on the tissue like the *Astrangia* have.

+OR we could go back to looking at aposymbiotic *Astrangia* in case the intracellular symbiotic algae hides the signal from NanoTubes.

-We will hopefully look at *Pocillopora* or heat stressed *Astrangia* to compare these to the results from Trial 1 and Trial 2.
+We could look at heat stressed *Astrangia* to compare these to the results from Trial 1 and Trial 2.

 I SHOULD clean *Astrangia* of algae next time to minimize algal autofluorescence!